SLV.Bali Peer Mentor Handbook

 + Role Modelling

-As you know, Coordinators are there to be a shining example to volunteers at projects and within the homestay.
+As you know, Peer Mentors are there to be a shining example to volunteers at projects and within the homestay.
 You’re the ultimate volunteer!
 This includes behaving professionally dressing smartly, being culturally sensitive and appropriate when at projects, in the community and at homestays, and of course, being kind.
-Here at SLV.Global we are BIG on creating that culture of kindness and our Coordinators are pros at this.
+Here at SLV.Global we are BIG on creating that culture of kindness and our Peer Mentors are pros at this.
 We would like everyone to treat each other with respect and compassion at all times!
 Check out our blog here on Practicing Positive Psychology on Your Placement and Beyond

 + To be a Brilliant Communicator

 Peer Mentors play an essential role in keeping everybody in the loop.
 You will be asked at times to communicate messages between the staff and volunteer team.
 This could be a change to the timetable or maybe some information about a workshop.
 We expect these messages to be communicated positively and effectively!

 + To Motivate and Empower Volunteers to Run Effective Sessions